mlgranger540/matt-lloyd-writes-static/README.md

 ## Deployment

-The project was deployed to GitHub Pages.
+The project was deployed to GitHub Pages by going to the settings of the repository on GitHub, going to the pages section, and deploying from branch main.

-The project can be cloned through GitHub using [this link](https://github.com/mlgranger540/milestone-1.git).
+The project can be cloned by using [this link](https://github.com/mlgranger540/milestone-1.git) with the `git clone` command.

 ---